Adventures, culinary and otherwise, await at Ninja New York.

 Under the Sea

 You can probably name a dozen restaurants that have aquariums.
 But how many can you name where you are seated in an aquarium?
 To my knowledge, there is only one, the restaurant Ithaa, and to savor this experience you have to travel half way around the world to the Maldives Islands.
 The restaurant is situated 16 feet down in the briny deep and prides itself on its 180° panorama of the sea around it.
-The restaurants makes no promises that a shark won’t come by and take a dump while you’re feasting on your seared fillet of reef fish (don’t ask where it came from) or rather ho-hum-sounding beef tenderloin with pan-fried potatoes.
+The restaurant makes no promises that a shark won’t come by and take a dump while you’re feasting on your seared fillet of reef fish (don’t ask where it came from) or rather ho-hum-sounding beef tenderloin with pan-fried potatoes.
 The restaurant, which is part of a Hilton, does not permit children under the age of 12, which seems to be missing the point.
 It is precisely children under 12 that are most likely to be impressed by a restaurant like this.

 Read Part 2 of this series.